corda/corda-docs/content/en/docs/corda-os/4.7/reissuing-a-state.md

 * **Performance**: Resolution along the chain slows down significantly.
 * **Privacy**: All backchain transactions are shared with the new owner.

-Prior to Corda 4.7, the approach used to resolve the problem with long transaction backchains has been for a trusted issuing party to simply reissue the state.
-This has meant that the state could simply be exited from the ledger and then re-issued.
+Prior to Corda 4.7, the only possible approach to resolve the problem with long transaction backchains was for a trusted issuing party to simply reissue the state.
+This meant that the state could simply be exited from the ledger and then reissued.
 As there would be no links remaining between the exit transaction and the reissuance transactions, the transaction backchain would be pruned.

 However, this approach does not provide a guarantee that the issuing party would reissue the exited state as the actions described above are not atomic.